zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 ------------------

 The pre-traversal hook allows your objects to take special action before they are traversed.
 This is useful for doing things like changing the request.
-Applications of this include special authentication controls, and virtual hosting support.
+Applications of this include special authentication controls and virtual hosting support.

-If your object has a method named '__before_publishing_traverse__', the publisher will call it with the current object and the request, before traversing your object.
+If your object has a method named ``__before_publishing_traverse__``, the publisher will call it with the current object and the request before traversing your object.
 Most often your method will change the request.
 The publisher ignores anything you return from the pre-traversal hook method.

-The 'ZPublisher.BeforeTraverse' module contains some functions that help you register pre-traversal callbacks.
+The ``ZPublisher.BeforeTraverse`` module contains some functions that help you register pre-traversal callbacks.
 This allows you to perform fairly complex callbacks to multiple objects when a given object is about to be traversed.